 P.O.
 Box 6551

-Albuquerque, NM 87107
+Albuquerque, NM 87107.

+Ref: Account No. 107 206 99029

 Article 2.
 General Terms and Conditions

 2.1 Term.
-This Agreement shall commence upon the Effective Date and shall remain in full force and effect until completion of the installation and operation completion of installation and operation of the Telecommunication Equipment.
+This Agreement shall commence upon the Effective Date and shall remain in full force and effect until the completion of installation and operation of the Telecommunication Equipment.

-2.2 Confidentiality The parties hereto shall treat as confidential all information such as trade secrets, specifications, drawings, and other technical commercial information received in connection with this Agreement.
-Neither party shall use or copy such confidential information for any purpose other than executing their obligations under this Agreement, and shall not disclose such confidential information to third parties without prior written consent of the other party; provided, however, that such information may be disclosed to its affiliates, own auditors, technical agents, counsel and lenders, all of which, however shall be required to maintain the confidentiality of such information; and provided further, that such disclosure is permitted in response to the requirement any stock exchange rule, regulation or guideline or in connection with any regulatory, judicial or administrative proceeding, but the disclosing party shall inform the other party hereto in advance of such disclosure at the earliest possible time.
+2.2 Confidentiality The parties hereto shall treat as confidential all information anddesignated in writing by a party as trade secrets and other legally protected commercial information received in connection with this Agreement.
+Neither party shall use or copy such confidential information for any purpose other than executing their obligations under this Agreement, and shall not disclose such confidential information to third parties without prior written consent of the other party; provided, however, that such information may be disclosed to its affiliates, own auditors, technical agents, counsel and lenders, all of which, however shall be required to maintain the confidentiality of such information; and provided further, that such disclosure is permitted in response to the ofrequirements of the Rural Utilities Service or regulatory authority having jurisdiction with respect to a party, any stock exchange rule, regulation or guideline or in connection with any regulatory, judicial or administrative proceeding, but the disclosing party shall inform the other party hereto in advance of such disclosure at the earliest possible time.

 2.3 Ownership.
 Ownership of the Telecommunication Equipment described herein shall reside with Plains.

 2.4 Assignability.
-This Agreement is binding upon and inures to the benefit of the parties and their successors and assigns.
+This Agreement is binding upon and inures to the benefit of the parties and their successors and assigns, it being understood that Plains is in the process of merging into Tri-State Generation and Transmission Association, Inc.

 2.5 Arbitration.
 Any dispute relating to this Agreement shall be resolved by binding arbitration pursuant to the Commercial Arbitration Rules of the American Arbitration Association ("AAA") and all such proceedings shall be subject to the Federal Arbitration Act.
 Each party shall select one arbitrator and the two arbitrators shall select a third arbitrator who has not previously been employed by either Assignor or Assignee and does not have a direct or indirect interest in either Assignor or Assignee or the subject matter of the arbitration.
 While the third arbitrator shall be neutral, the two party-appointed arbitrators are not required to be neutral, and it shall not be grounds for removal of either of the two party-appointed arbitrators or for vacating the arbitrators' award that either of such arbitrators has past or present relationships with the party that appointed such arbitrator.
+The arbitration shall take place in New Mexico, unless otherwise agreed.

+2.6 No Warranties.
+PLAINS DISCLAIMS ANY AND ALL WARRANTIES, EXPRESSED AND IMPLIED, INCLUDING WARRANTIES OF FITNESS FOR ENRON'S PARTICULAR PURPOSE AND MERCHANTABILITY, AND SHALL NOT BE RESPONSIBLE FOR CONSEQUENTIAL OR INDIRECT DAMAGES AND LOSS OF PROFITS.
+ENRON'S REMEDIES, WHETHER IN TORT, CONTRACT OR OTHERWISE, SHALL BE LIMITED TO THE REIMBURESEMENT PROVIDED ABOVE EXCLUSIVELY AND ONLY TO THE EXTENT PROXIMATELY RELATED TO PLAINS' RELATIVE SHARE OF ANY FAULT.

-Governing Law.2.6 CHOICE OF LAW.
-THIS ASSIGNMENT SHALL BE GOVERNED BY AND CONSTRUED, ENFORCED AND PERFORMED IN ACCORDANCE WITH THE LAWS OF THE STATE OF TEXAS, WITHOUT REGARD TO PRINCIPLES OF CONFLICTS OF LAW.
+Governing Law.
+THIS AGREEMENT SHALL BE GOVERNED BY AND CONSTRUED, ENFORCED AND PERFORMED IN ACCORDANCE WITH THE LAWS OF THE STATE OF NEW MEXICO, WITHOUT REGARD TO PRINCIPLES OF CONFLICTS OF LAW.

-2.7 Counterparts and Faxed Signatures This agreement may be executed in Counterparts, each of which shall be considered an original, and faxed copies of the signature page shall be considered as original signatures.
+2.8 Counterparts and Faxed Signatures This agreement may be executed in Counterparts, each of which shall be considered an original, and faxed copies of the signature page shall be considered as original signatures.